sidhantls/ppo_lightning/README.md

 * PyTorch Lightning

 ## Results
-Results with default parameters on some enviorntments.
+Results with default parameters on some environments.
 PyBullet's gym envirnoment was used instead of MuJoCo for Hopper and Walker.

 Parameters:
 `batch_size = 512`, `nb_optim_iters = 4`, `clip_ratio = 2`, `gamma = 0.99`,